m-nolan/sunlight_fec/README.md

 ```

 ## Operation
-To run the script, navigate to the directory of your local clone of the repository and run the following from the command line:
+To run the data download script, navigate to the directory of your local clone of the repository and run the following from the command line:
 ```
 python ./open_fec_scraper.py
 ```